 Synthesizing a protein with the help of the information in RNA is similar to translating a language to another.
-A four letter language is translated to 20 letter language during protein synthesis.
-These should be a specific relationship among the four bases of DNA and sequence of 20 amino acids in the protein.
+A four-letter language is translated to 20 letter language during protein synthesis.
+There should be a specific relationship among the four bases of DNA and sequence of 20 amino acids in the protein.

-As you can see, that many amino acids are shown in the table by more than one codon.
+It can be seen that many amino acids are shown in the table by more than one codon.
 For example, there are six ways to write leucine in mRNA language.

 A key point of the genetic code is its universal nature.
 This indicates that virtually all species with minor exceptions use the genetic code for protein synthesis.